atharva-dev1/Real-Time-Object-Measurement/README.md

-# Real-Time Object Measurement using OpenCV
+# Real-Time Object Measurement using OpenCV📷

 This project uses Computer Vision to measure the dimensions (Width and Height) of objects in real-time.
 It uses an **A4 size paper** as a reference object to calibrate the pixel-to-centimeter ratio, allowing for accurate measurements of any object placed on it.